 Children aged 12 - 15 years to receive Pfizer-BioNTech/Comirnaty COVID-19 Vaccine in Singapore

-With school children testing positive for the COVID virus, the Health Sciences Authority (HSA) has authorized the use of the Pfizer-BioNTech COVID-19 vaccine under the Pandemic Special Access Route (PSAR).
+With school children testing positive for the COVID virus, the Health Sciences Authority (HSA) has authorized the use of the Pfizer-BioNTech and Comirnaty COVID-19 vaccine under Pandemic Special Access Route (PSAR).
 The Ministry of Health (MOH) will work with the Ministry of Education (MOE) on vaccinating individuals aged 12 to 15 years old and provide further updates in due course.